 - Age 7 – 10 years: Allah Loves Me

 - Age 11 – 14 years: You Inspire Me

 - Age 15 – 18 years: Who am I?

 - Age 19 + years: Beauty in the Darkness

 Please note that the above themes do not have to be used as the titles of the poems submitted.
 Rather, they serve as a general theme.

-The verses below are provided to inspire ideas and reflections with regards to the theme.
+Qur’anic verses are provided to inspire ideas and reflections with regards to each theme.
+These can be viewed by clicking on each of the catogeries above.
 Poems are NOT expected to be commentaries or explanations of the verses.

 - All poems must be original works and written in English by the participant himself/herself.